Michael1337/Duolingo-Anki-Preparator/README.md

 ![Download network.har](screenshots/download.jpg)
 10. Safe `network.har` to this directory next to the `createAudio.py`.
 11. Run the `createAudio.py` script.
-    When running this script a second time, first remove the already existing audio files in `/audio_files`.
 12. Copy the column from the `audio_filenames.csv` and paste it into the `words.csv` in column I (filename).
 13. In columns E and F, adjust the sections and units according to your best of knowledge if you want to have a more structured deck.
 14. In columns A, B and D from row 4, remove the leading apostrophes to activate the formulas and adjust the LANG|LANG in coulmn D according to your languages.
 Then drag the three cells down to apply the formulas to all rows and save the file.